SandeR2012/explore-flask/chapters/blueprints.md

 \end{codelisting}

 The _views.py_ file has grown to 10,000 lines of code!
-We’ve been putting off refactoring it, but it’s finally time.
+We've been putting off refactoring it, but it's finally time.
 The file contains the views for every section of our site.
 The sections are the home page, the user dashboard, the admin dashboard, the API and the company blog.

 ### Step 1: Divisional or functional?

 This application is made up of very distinct sections.
-Templates and static files probably aren’t going to be shared between the user dashboard and the company blog, for example.
-We’ll go with a divisional structure.
+Templates and static files probably aren't going to be shared between the user dashboard and the company blog, for example.
+We'll go with a divisional structure.

 ### Step 2: Move some files around